Yoga for Wrist Pain Relief

 Conditions like carpal tunnel syndrome, where the median nerve gets pinched, or arthritis, causing joint stiffness, make wrists prone to pain.
 For instance, arthritis stiffens my wrists on cold days, making weight-bearing tough.

-Lastly, skipping wrist warm-ups can leave your joints stiff or even lead to injury.
+Skipping warm-ups can leave your joints stiff or even lead to injury.
+I always start with wrist circles and flexes to prep my joints for action.

 Your wrists are delicate marvels!
 So, caring for them keeps your yoga practice strong and lasting.